Wintellect/MSLearn/Object-Oriented Programming in Python/includes/1-classes.md

 	- The class name ("myClass")
 	- A colon marking the end of the `class` statement

 	Notice that the next line is indented.
 This is important!
 Python uses indentation to indicate structure.
-In this case, the call to the `print()` function is part of `myClass`.
+In this case, the `print()` statement is part of `myClass`.

 1. Run the code and confirm that you see the following output:

 	![Defining a class](media/run-cell-3.png)

 The output shows that you actually created the class.
 The `print()` function executes during the creation process.
-Normally, you wouldn't have a `print(`) statement like this, but here it helps to see how the class creation works.
+Normally, you wouldn't use a `print(`) statement this way, but here it helps to see how the class creation works.

-## Instantiating a class
+## Instantiate a class

 At this point, you have a very simple (and nearly useless) class, but it serves to show how classes are defined.
 Now let's created an object from the class.